-Flies lacking Arc1 have increased sleep duration and increased sleep consolidation.
-Knockdown of Arcl in Dilp2-expressing neurons increases sleep, while overexpression of Arc1 decreases sleep, suggesting Arc1 functions in insulin-

-Temporal silencing of Arcl neurons during adulthood promotes sleep, suggesting

-This work sets the stage for a more detailed investigation into the mechanism by which Arc1 functions in the insulin producing cells to regulate sleep.
+- Flies lacking Arc1 have increased sleep duration and increased sleep consolidation. - Knockdown of Arc1 in Dilp2-expressing neurons increases sleep, while overexpression of Arc1 decreases sleep, suggesting Arc1 functions in insulin-producing neurons in a dose-dependent manner. - Temporal silencing of Arc1 neurons during adulthood promotes sleep, suggesting Arc1 functions acutely during sleep regulation. - This work sets the stage for a more detailed investigation into the mechanism by which Arc1 functions in the insulin producing cells to regulate sleep.